IBM/model-recycling/index.md

 ---
 # Welcome to model-recycling page

 Hardly anyone trains from scratch anymore, we all finetune over a pretrained model.
-Research is slowly reaches consensus that some finetuned models are better base models than the pretrained models themselves.
-This site presents a dynamic view of the best models to choose, given that you chose the model's size and architecture.</p>
+Research slowly reaches consensus that some finetuned models are better base models than the pretrained models themselves.

+This site presents a dynamic view of the best models to choose, given that you chose the model's size and architecture.
 We rank finetuned models found in HuggingFace per architecture.
 We efficiently check each model and test the best by full finetuning over 36 target tasks.</p>

 [//]: # (Paper)